Hosny-Mohammed/SalamHack2025-Motqan/docs/CONTEXT.md

 - Integration with calendar apps for reminders.
 - Collaborative goal setting with team members.
 - Points and rewards system for achieving milestones.
+- Share targets with other users
+- progress leader board

 ## 10. Conclusion
 InTarget leverages AI to help users who lack direction or experience in planning their goals.
 It provides a complete and flexible roadmap, allowing users to track progress and make adjustments along the way to ensure success.